At a Glance

 Shifts: Days and Nights

-Our new role involves making the house a home ready for the Children & Young People to move into.
-The school offers Education, Care and Clinical support for children & young people aged 8 to 18 years, who come to us on a full-time, residential basis from across the country, with a range of Autistic Spectrum and associated complex needs.
+Our new role: We are looking for staff with a range of experience and backgrounds to come and make this house a home ready for the Children & Young People to move into.
+The school offers Education, Care and Clinical support for children & young people aged 8 to 18 years, who come to us on a full time, residential basis from across the country, with a range of Autistic Spectrum and associated complex needs.

 Our full-time staff work 40 hours a week on a rota basis, covering a mixture of earlies & lates (with Sleep Ins).